 I turned back to the Internet.
 Through Facebook, I found an endometriosis support group with lots of members and good information about the disease.
 It was there I first learned about excision surgery and how it is the gold standard for treatment of endometriosis.
 What I had done, ablation, isn’t effective because it only burns off the surface of the endometriosis lesion, leaving cells behind underneath to continue to grow.
 Excision cuts out the cells completely, undermining them and removing them all from underneath.
 (Think like removing cancer.)
 I immediately knew I needed to have this done.
 But where?
 It didn’t take long for me to stumble across the Center for Endometriosis Care in Atlanta.
 I read patient testimonies on Facebook and found a YouTube documentary explaining the necessity of excision surgery for endometriosis and featuring the CEC.
 I instantly knew this was where I was going to go to have excision.

-Here is where advocacy comes in again.
+Here is where being an advocate comes in again.
 I had to convince my husband that this was a good idea.
 When I first told him about excision and getting a second opinion at a place in Atlanta, he was skeptical.
 Plus, we knew we’d be paying entirely out of pocket because our health insurance has zero out of network coverage (basically, if my employer can’t fix it, you don’t deserve to have it done.)
 But David could see how miserable I had become because of the raging endometriosis within me and agreed to watch the documentary.
 As soon as it was over, he said, “You need to go to Atlanta.
 I don’t care what it costs.”

 The next step was convincing our parents.
 Not that we needed their explicit blessing, but it would be nice to have them be on board with my care.
 I sent an email explaining excision and our plan and a link to the documentary for them to watch.
 All expressed skepticism initially, saying websites could put whatever snake oil cures they want to out there and make it look like the Holy Grail.
 I patiently waited for them all to watch the documentary…and one by one, the responses were unanimous: go to Atlanta!